Beginner piano music free! Spanish Ladies is a swashbuckling-sounding song of old England.

 Perhaps it is the exotic words of sailing the sea, or the swing of the 6/8 melody with its minor chords.

 My students never fail to be captured by this tune, and the words too, which evoke another world and time: "Farewell and adieu to you, Spanish ladies!
 Farewell and adieu to you, ladies of Spain!"

 Please scroll down the page for the links to the piano music PDFs.

-I will double the timing on a melody with 8th notes, but more and more I am finding that my younger students do quite well with the "Tah, Tah, Tah, Tah, Tah-2, tee-tee, Tah, Tah, Tah, tee-tee, Tah!" approach to eighth notes for an occasional song , if the song's rhythm is strong enough.
+When arranging a new tune, I will frequently double the timing on a melody with 8th notes, but more and more I am finding that my younger students do quite well with the "Tah, Tah, Tah, Tah, Tah-2, tee-tee, Tah, Tah, Tah, tee-tee, Tah!" approach to eighth notes for an occasional song , if the song's rhythm is strong enough.

 That saves me a bit of time not having to re-write music, and gives them practice looking at eighth notes in a non-threatening way.